Degree Plus Pre-Pharmacy

 To reap all the benefits provided to PC pre-pharmacy students, you must be admitted to Presbyterian College as an undergraduate.
 Interested high school students should complete an undergraduate PC application for admission.

 Students should select their major (biology or chemistry) and elect to join the Degree Plus Pre-Pharmacy Program during their sophomore year in college.
 To qualify for a bachelor’s degree, students must complete all required courses for the major as listed in the Degree Plus Pre-Pharmacy Program Curriculum for either a BS in Biology or a BS in Chemistry.
-Students must also complete 64 hours of required pre-pharmacy coursework with a C- grade or better to be considered for admission in the PharmD program.
+Students must also complete 64 hours of required pre-pharmacy coursework with a C- grade or better to be considered for admission into the PharmD program.
 All pre-pharmacy coursework must be completed prior to matriculation in the PharmD program.
 Advanced Placement and/or International Baccalaureate credits may be used to satisfy pre-pharmacy course requirements or required courses for a BS degree.

 To increase your competitiveness for entry in the School of Pharmacy, you should participate in community service activities and investigate the pharmacy profession before you apply to pharmacy school.
 Students are encouraged to get involved in the local community by participating in Student Volunteer Services, community, church, and/or student organization activities.
 Suggested ways to investigate the pharmacy profession include gaining pharmacy work experience, completing internships in pharmacy, participating in volunteer efforts related to pharmacy and healthcare, shadowing pharmacists, or interviewing pharmacists.